 Well, there is the general plot that the US somehow orchestrated the uprising, and then there is this, which is looked at as another bit of evidence to prove the US actually did it.

 Seriously, though.
-Is Fox in cahoots with the US government to try and destabilize the Middle East?
+Is Fox in cahoots with the US government to destabilize the Middle East?

 Follow Angelina Fanous on Twitter.